boliqq07/mxenes/docs/Guide/absorb.rst

 =======

-In the fields of catalysis and battery materials, various adsorbents are often designed, and various adsorption models need to be built.
-MXene provides this tool:
+In the fields of catalysis and battery materials, various adsorbents are often designed, and various adsorption models need to be built. ``mxene`` provides this tool:

 .. figure:: single_absorb.png
     :align: center

 There are three common adsorption sites: top, bridge and hollow.
-You can use the tools in mxene to define the location and type of adsorption atoms.
+You can use the tools in ``mxene`` to define the location and type of adsorption atoms.

     >>> from mxene.core.mxenes import MXene